Skip to main content

 • celebrate the history and heritage of these important Scottish communities

-We will support the strategy with a staged action plan.
-The plan will include a collaborative approach from the public and private sectors, both in at home and abroad.
-Other objectives include:
+• leading a collaborative approach from the public and private sectors, both in at home and abroad

 • attracting and retaining a skilled, committed and diverse workforce